jthegedus/svelte-adapter-firebase/README.md

 - `npm run build`
 - Follow further instructions output by the adapter to prepare for deployment.

-This adapter reads your `firebase.json` to determine if the Firebase Hosting site is using Cloud Functions or Cloud Run and outputs the server pieces accordingly.
-Static assets are output to the `public` directory for the Hosting site config.
+This adapter reads `firebase.json` to determine if the Firebase Hosting site is using Cloud Functions or Cloud Run and outputs the server pieces accordingly.
+Static assets are output to the directory for the Hosting site field `public` configured in `firebase.json`.

 Please read the docs carefully!